+The Saltfish Museum shows you the history of this traditional method of preserving fish.
 Saltfish is undeniably responsible for the prosperity of the Icelandic nation, particularly during the late 19th and early 20th century when the industry was at its peak.
-In the Saltfish Museum you can learn more about this traditional way of storing fish.

 The Icelandic Saltfish Museum located near the Grindavik harbor vividly recreates the atmosphere of an Icelandic fishing village from the 1930’s in a natural setting.